Metal socket and tenon sleeve at middle joint

-A better solution is a fitted metal tenon which doesnt allow any wobble, one that connects both joints securely.
+A better solution is a fitted metal tenon, which doesnt allow any wobble, one that connects both joints securely.
 It allows you to pull out.
 It doesnt change depending on your playing or if the humidity changes.
-Our tenons are so tightly fitted that the body is fitted like it was made from one piece of wood which also increases the resonance.
+Our tenons are so tightly fitted that the body fell like they were made out of one piece of wood, which also increases the resonance.

 Through the installation of a precision metal socket and tenon sleeve to the middle joint of the clarinet, the two body parts will be connected like the body was one piece.

 The socket is manufactured to fit snugly to the tenon.
 Due to its cylindrical shape, you can pull out the joints without risking a leak or wobble.

-This provides for a better seal and a consistent sound with even resistance throughout the scale.
+It provides for a better seal and a consistent sound with even resistance throughout the scale.
 This is especially noticeable in the clarion register.
-The sound will be more focused and the response immediate especially in the altissimo.
+The sound will be more focused and the response immediate, especially in the altissimo.

 How it works:

 When you blow into your instrument to produce a note, your air column causes the instrument to vibrate.

-You will feel these vibrations in your fingertips.
-With your air and the resonating instrument you have two vibrating systems in action that will influence each other.
-This will produce additional overtones and enrich the sound.
+You will feel these vibrations at your fingertips.
+With your air and the resonating instrument, you have two vibrating systems in action that will influence each other.
+It will produce additional overtones and enrich the sound.